Tzaturyan/Machine-Learning-in-Business/README.md

 deferred sample), make an assessment of economic efficiency with the same introductory data as in question 2 ($ 1 for attraction, $ 2 for each correctly classified (True Positive) retained). (hint) you need to calculate FP/TP/FN/TN for the selected optimal probability threshold and calculate revenue and expenses.
 (optional) To carry out the selection of hyperparameters of the best model based on the results of 2-3 (optional) To evaluate the economic efficiency once again
+# 6. Task look-alike
+Take any data set for binary classification (you can download one of the model ones from https://archive.ics.uci.edu/ml/datasets.php )
+Make feature engineering
+Train any classifier (whichever you like)
+Next, divide your dataset into two sets: P (positives) and U (unlabeled).
+Moreover, it is necessary to take not all positive (class 1) examples, but only a part
+Apply random negative sampling to build a classifier under new conditions Compare the quality with the solution from point 4 (build a report - table of metrics) Experiment with the fraction of P in step 5 (how will the quality of the model change when the size of P decreases/increases)